savaroma/socketIoChat/README.md

-# Chat with node.js uses socketIO and Vue JS
+# Chat with node.js, socketIO and Vue JS